The Five Elements Needed to Master Emotional Writing

 This adage means to see and experience life through the eyes of someone other than yourself.

-To yearn for a love that is denied to you because of family differences.
+Yearn for a love that is denied because of family differences.

-When you have your answers, you have the first building blocks to writing emotionally.
+Once you have that, you have the first building blocks to writing emotionally.

 Observation

-The best emotional writers can pinpoint details from someone else’s life that puts you right in the story.
+The best emotional writers can identify details from their characters’ lives that put readers directly in the story.

 For example, one of the saddest books I’ve ever read is Flowers for Algernon.